linse/zeckernews/content/posts/2016-12-05-Comments-for-a-static-site/post.md

 ---
-title: Comments for a static site - github is my moderation queue
+title: Comments for a static site<br> - github is my moderation queue
 date: 2016-12-05
 tags: []
 ---